 - Social and Emotional Learning

-For 30 weeks, HIPPY home visitors meet with parents and share books and activities that support parents at no charge.
+When you sign up for the 30-week program, HIPPY home visitors meet with parents and share books and activities that support parents at no charge.
 Books, guides, curriculum, and activities in both English and Spanish are provided, according to Sonya McSwain, Director of Early Child Learning for Duval County Public Schools.
-In turn, parents spend at least 20 minutes each day with their child exploring new concepts together.
+In turn, parents spend at least 20 minutes each day with their children exploring new concepts together.